hanshuebner/jsm/doc/output.markdown

 ### MIDIOutput(portName[, latency])

-Return a `MIDIOutput` object opened to the port with the given `portName`.
+Return a `MIDIOutput` object opened to the port with the given `portName`.  `portName` can be specified as `undefined`.
+If so, the port named by the MIDI_OUTPUT environment variable, or, if that variable is not set, the first MIDI output port available in the system will be opened.

 If a `latency` is supplied, it determines the portmidi latency of the port and enables deferred sending of messages.

 The `time` argument that can be supplied to all the message sending functions below specifies the absolute time at which the message will